AnyDSL/artic/doc/pattern_matching.md

 Note how `(1, x)` has been added as a new column, and how wildcard patterns get a wildcard in that new column.
 Another important note is that it is necessary to expand this matrix again in order to flatten the sub-pattern into two separate columns.
-Finally, note that the other enumeration option `E::A` does not have an argument, and thus no sub-pattern is added to the sub-matrix:
+Finally, note that the other enumeration option `E::A` does not have an argument, and thus no sub-pattern is added to the corresponding sub-matrix:

 ```rust
 _ true